 2) Call a lawyer

 Contacting your lawyer is another critical step you will want to take after an accident.
 Besides advising you on what evidence to gather from the accident scene, a specialist car accident attorney will tell you what information to collect from the other drivers.

-More importantly, a reputable car accident will handle every aspect of your claim, from the moment you get injured to when you receive a settlement check.
+More importantly, a reputable Lakeland car accident lawyer, or trusted car accident lawyer in your specific area, will handle every aspect of your claim, from the moment you get injured to when you receive a settlement check.
 That way, your primary focus will be your recovery and getting your life back on track.

 3) Call the police

 Irrespective of the magnitude of your injuries, calling the police is essential.
 In some states, it may be a legal requirement to file a report after a traffic accident.

 Whether the police show up at the accident scene or you file a report yourself, they will write a detailed report of what happened, the parties involved, and collect any other evidence at the scene.
 This report forms a critical piece of evidence when filing a claim.

 4) Document the scene

 If you can, it is always advisable to document the scene of the accident.

 Whether you use your phone or camera in your car to take pictures of the crash scene, make sure you capture the nature of the collision, license plates, injuries, and damages to your vehicle.